 Furthermore, the real estate in the Brickell Ave / SE 7th St neighborhood really stands out in the way it looks for a unique reason: this neighborhood has a higher proportion of apartment complexes or high-rise apartments than nearly every neighborhood in the country.
 Most neighborhoods are a mixture of real estate and housing types, but here it is almost entirely dominated by big apartment buildings and complexes.
 In fact, 99.2% of the real estate here is classified as apartment complexes or high-rise apartments, which is more than is found in 99.9% of American neighborhoods.

-Did you know that the Brickell Ave / SE 7th St neighborhood has more Brazilian and Cuban ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Brickell Ave / SE 7th St neighborhood has more Iranian and Brazilian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.0% of this neighborhood's residents have Brazilian ancestry and 7.5% have Cuban ancestry.
+In fact, 3.7% of this neighborhood's residents have Iranian ancestry and 2.8% have Brazilian ancestry.

 Brickell Ave / SE 7th St is also pretty special linguistically.
 Significantly, 4.1% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 98.9% of the neighborhoods in America.